IstatCooperation/SDGs/README.md

 # SDGs
-A suite of application to manage the [SDGs - Sustainable Development Goals] (http://sustainabledevelopment.un.org) The repository contains a ASP.NET web application to manage the SDGs indicator into a SQL Server database, and a c# application to move the SDGs indicator data from a SDGs database into a PxWeb database.
+A suite of application to manage the [SDGs - Sustainable Development Goals](http://sustainabledevelopment.un.org).
+The repository contains a ASP.NET web application to manage the SDGs indicator into a SQL Server database, and a c# application to move the SDGs indicator's data, from a SDGs database into a PxWeb database.

 ## SDGs WA